 During the 2009-2010 Academic Year, the College underwent a rigorous strategic planning process.
 The result of that process was the creation of strategic Goals, Objectives and Action Steps along with key performance measures to create the Herkimer College Strategic Plan, “Mapping our Future.”
 It is a five-year plan that outlines a shared vision for the future of the College and reaffirms our purpose in the face of challenging economic times and changing student demographics.
 The plan recognizes the importance of remaining current with operational, educational and emerging workforce technologies, and reflects the cooperative synergy of all areas of the College (integration of services, cross-pollination of initiatives, efficient use of facilities, and development of a flexible, multi-skilled staff).

-The identification of core values was a critical piece in building a solid foundation upon which to create our strategic plan.
-New mission and vision statements were constructed and approved by the campus.
-This allowed us to determine our goals, set our objectives and choose action items consistent with our core values and revised mission and vision statements.
+The identification of core values was a critical piece in building a solid foundation for our new strategic plan.
+New mission and vision statements were also constructed and approved by the campus (see below).
+This allowed us to determine our goals, set our objectives and choose action steps consistent with our core values and revised mission and vision statements.

 The mission of Herkimer College is to serve our learners by providing high quality, accessible educational opportunities and services in response to the needs of the local and regional communities.